-Only members of the CIAC may enter this tournament which will be divided into three (3) divisions - L - 636 and over; M - 401 - 635; S - up to 400.

-CIAC member school teams will be placed into one of three divisions based on the boy enrollment for grades 9-12 the preceding year.
-A listing of tournament divisions are available on the boys lacrosse page at ciacsports.com.
+1.1 Only members of the CIAC may enter this tournament which will be divided into three (3) divisions based on the 9-12 girl enrollment for preceding year.
+A listing of tournament divisions are available on the girls lacrosse page at ciacsports.com.